LYNCH·LLP

 Questions about Examiner Brent S Stace

-• What is Brent S Stace's allowance rate?
+• What is Brent S Stace's overall allowance rate?

-This pooled record covers one art unit in TC 2100.
+The public record spans one art unit in TC 2100.

-No. The allowance rate is a historical aggregate of past dispositions and is not a prediction of any specific application.
+No. The allowance rate is a historical summary of past decisions and is not a prediction for any specific application.
+Outcomes depend on claim scope, prior art, and prosecution conduct in each case.

 ◈ RESPONDING TO AN OFFICE ACTION